xakpc/TelegramFileServer/README.md

 1. Initialize the bot by sending `/start` to the bot.
 1. Mute the bot to avoid spamming.
 1. Obtain chat id - one of the ways is to use the following third-party bot [@RawDataBot](https://t.me/RawDataBot)
-1. Run the app and use chat id and token as headers to upload file.
+1. Call the API and use chat id and token as headers to upload file.

 ## Deployment